Loading

 Answer

 All the rooms are comfortable and have A/C, WiFi, and private bathrooms.
 While not a traditional hotel experience, we expect all guests who stay will have an enjoyable time.
 The lodging is akin to a lakeside retreat cabin.
+Linens and shower towels are provided, but if you'd like a separate one for the pool we advise bringing an extra.
 We consider the lodging at the venue as our "hotel block."
 Should you feel that separate lodging is required (though we'd absolutely love for you to stay with us at the venue!), you may look for places to stay independently.
 There are some small boutique hotels/motels in the area, with the closest chain hotel roughly an hour away.

 Question